-Problem 2 presented in the previous section involves inferring or learning the function f using the set of observed data points.
+Problem 1 presented in the previous section involves inferring or learning the function f using the set of observed data points.
 This is known as the regression problem in machine learning and is a supervised learning method since the observed data constitutes at the same time the learning data set.
 This learning process involves selection of a "model", where the learned function \hat{f} is, for example, expressed in terms of a set of parameters and specific basis functions, and at the same time minimization of an error measure between the functions f and \hat{f} on the learning data set.
-Gaussian processes (GP) provide a nonparametric alternative to this but follow in spirit the same idea.
+This paper focuses on Gaussian Process [18] as the chosen regression method within the framework developed without loss of any generality.